 It is now possible to produce medicinal cannabis products in Greece by virtue of the recent Law 4523/2018 (Government Gazette A 41/07.03.2018).
-Prescription of cannabis is already legal in Canada, Israel, 16 European countries and 30 US states, with the world cannabis market today reaching 30 billion dollars.
+Prescription of medical cannabis is already legal in Canada, Israel, 16 European countries and 30 US states, with the world cannabis market today reaching 30 billion dollars.
 Following the scientific advice that accepts the medicinal properties of cannabis and the international tendency to institutionalize the access of patients to pharmaceutical products of cannabis, this growing industry is now introduced in Greece as well.

 The purpose of the present newsletter is to present the key points of the new legislation on the process, terms and conditions of medicinal cannabis cultivation and production in our country.
 More specifically:

 I. Law 4523/2018 – Introductory notes